Finnish migration policy is based on Government objectives, EU legislation and international agreements

 The world is facing its worst refugee crisis since the Second World War.
 According to the UN Refugee Agency (UNHCR), tens of millions of people have been forced to flee their homes because of war, conflict or persecution.
 Under international agreements, Finland and other EU countries are obliged to receive asylum seekers in need of international protection.

 Following the refugee crisis, the number of asylum seekers arriving in Europe and Finland has multiplied.
-As a country upholding the rule of law, Finland took in over 32,000 asylum seekers in 2015.
-This number is ten times higher than in previous years.

 As the numbers of asylum seekers grow, it has become evident that existing EU regulations cannot cope with the pressure created by large numbers of people.
 Finland is supporting EU efforts to better manage migration and is participating actively in developing common EU migration and asylum policies.
 Finland is in favour of expanding the reception of quota refugees to additional Member States, as a way of promoting legal migration.